henrietta-k/adapt-learning-wiki/Developers-guide:-components.md

 #### Presentational components

 A presentational component should be used to display content with little interactivity.
 A few components that full under this category are: Graphic, Media, Hot Graphic and Narrative.
-Each presentational component should set the following on it's model:
+Each presentational component should call the following methods in the view:

-- ``_isComplete`` (boolean) - Should be set on the model when the user completes the question and used all the avilable attempts.
+- ``setCompletionStatus`` - Should be called when the user completes the component.
-- ``_isReady`` (boolean) - Should be set on the model when the component is fully loaded.
-If this the component has imagery please see the adapt-contrib-narrative component for an exmaple of imageReady.
+- ``setReadyStatus`` - Should be called when the component is fully loaded.
+If the component has images, please see the adapt-contrib-narrative component for an example of imageReady.

 #### Question components